 The eyes are the guardian of the soul.
 Sin began with “seeing” in the Garden of Eden – causing them to “consider” and finally to act.

 Genesis 3: 5-7

-Day 7 King David, in walking innocently on his roof saw Bathsheba bathing and saw in that first glance how beautiful she was.
+Day 7 King David, in walking innocently on his flat roof saw Bathsheba bathing and at first glance saw how beautiful she was.
 This first look was an innocent one in that he happened to see her.
 But from this first look he went to the second step of inquiry and then to adultery and finally murder.
 The mind had become involved which resulted in the acts.

 2 Samuel 11: 1-17

 Day 8 The Lord keeps us as “the apple of His eye” (or in the center of His sight).

 In reverse, our eyes are to be “ever towards the Lord”.

 This is the first truth about how to guard our eyes.

 Day 9 The eye is the lamp of the body.
 What function does it have?